What Do Orderly Do?

 - Ward Attendant

 - Hospital Orderly

-In the United States, there were 54,000 jobs for Orderly in 2016.
+There were about 54,000 jobs for Orderly in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,400 new jobs for Orderly by 2026.
 There will be an estimated 6,700 positions for Orderly per year.